 Many students choose to use a bicycle to move around Auckland City.
 In New Zealand, you are required by law to wear a cycle helmet when on a bike.
 These can be purchased from bicycle retailers or sports stores.
 Cyclists are not permitted to ride on the pedestrian footpath areas and must use the road system and follow the New Zealand road laws available at the above website or road code.

-You need to exercise care when walking around the city.
+You need to take care when walking around the city.
 Main pedestrian crossing areas are controlled by a traffic light system that will show you when it is safe to cross.
 Crossing streets at random will place you in danger of being hit by a vehicle.
 Special pedestrian crossings are marked by white stripes on the street.
 At these crossings, the traffic must stop to allow pedestrians to cross the street.

 However, it is important to watch for cars to ensure they are aware of your intention to cross before you step out onto the street.